halilsekeroglu/RESTful-API-Blog-Site/README.md

 ---
 ## Technologies Used
--Used new library called Semantic UI(User Interface) instead of Bootstrap.
+- Used new library called Semantic UI(User Interface) instead of Bootstrap.
--NodeJS with Express.
+- NodeJS with Express.
--EJS for templating
+- EJS for templating
--Database(MongoDB) using Mongoose
+- Database(MongoDB) using Mongoose
--CSS3
+- CSS3